maciejmiklas/resistative-plant-monitor/README.md

 # Software design
 Whole project is divided into modules, each one in separate class file.

-I dis not use interrupts, so every module is controlled from main loop in PlantMonitor.cpp.
+I dis not use interrupts, so every module is controlled from main loop in *PlantMonitor.cpp*.

 Each module has to be initialized and has to execute some operations once in a while.
 For this propose each module defines two functions: *abc_setup()* and *abc_cycle()* - *abc* would be a module name.
 The setup method has to be called only once and this happens in *PlantMonitor#setup()*.
 The cycle method will be called on every loop.
 Each cycle method internally measures time and runs only when it should (like every 100 ms) without blocking.